 Through one of our partners on the ground, Yemeni Muslim Background Believers recently shared some of their prayers with us–risking fines and imprisonment in the Muslim-majority nation.

 It is a rare honor to read someone’s prayers–the words and thoughts they bring to their Savior.
-Listening to the prayers below is an even deeper and rare privilege as we hear the hearts, fears and innermost desires of our persecuted church family members living in a country plagued on all sides.
+Listening to the prayers below is an even deeper and rare privilege as we hear the hearts, fears and innermost desires of our persecuted Christians in Yemen, living in a country plagued on all sides.
 As one believer shares, “Lord, help us as we’re tired of this senseless war, the blood and the anxiety the people live under.
 Instead, we pray for the Kingdom of God to be established in Yemen.”

 Take this opportunity to pray together with your persecuted family in Yemen.